UBC-MDS/fixml/README.md

 Special thanks to the University of British Columbia (UBC) and the University of Wisconsin-Madison for their support and resources.
-We extend our gratitude to Dr. Tiffany Timbers and Dr. Simon Goringfor their guidance and expertise, which have been instrumental in the development of this project.
+We extend our gratitude to Dr. Tiffany Timbers and Dr. Simon Goring for their guidance and expertise, which have been instrumental in the development of this project.